hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

    1. [Packages and libraries](../lessons/04_introR_packages.md)
        <details>
          <summary><i>Click here for a preview of this lesson</i></summary>
-           <br>Base R is incrediably powerful, but it cannot do everything.
-However, R has an extensive community around it that develops supplemental add-ons, or "packages", that can help you do your desired analysis. <br><br>This lesson will cover:<br>
+           <br>Base R is incredibly powerful, but it cannot do everything.
+R has been built to encourage community involvement in expanding functionality.
+Thousands of supplemental add-ons, also called "packages" have been contributed by the community.
+Each package comprises of several functions that enable users to perform their desired analysis. <br><br>This lesson will cover:<br>
+             - Descriptions of package repositories<br>
              - Installing a package<br>
              - Loading a package<br>
-             - Accessing the documention for your installed packages<br><br>
+             - Accessing the documention for your installed packages and getting help<br><br>
          </details>

    2. [Data wrangling: data frames, matrices and lists](../lessons/07_introR-data-wrangling2.md)
        <details>
          <summary><i>Click here for a preview of this lesson</i></summary>
-           <br>When using R, data is often stored in two-dimensional tables called "data frames".
-It is important that you be able to perform basic operations on these data frames.<br><br>This lesson will cover:<br>
-             - Subsetting, merging and creating data frames<br>
+           <br>In class we covered data wrangling (extracting/subsetting) information from single-dimensional objects (vectors, factors).
+The next step is to learn how to wrangle data in two-dimensional objects.<br><br>This lesson will cover:<br>
+             - Examining and extracting values from two-dimensional data structures using indices, row names, or column names<br>
              - Retreiving information from lists<br><br>
          </details>

    3. [The %in% operator](../lessons/08_identifying-matching-elements.md)
        <details>
          <summary><i>Click here for a preview of this lesson</i></summary>
-           <br>Sometimes you will have two vectors and you will want to know if and which values are common between those two vectors.
-The <code>%in%</code> operator is used for this purpose.<br><br>This lesson will cover:<br>
+           <br>Very often you will have to compare two vectors ti figure our if, and which, values are common between them.
+The <code>%in%</code> operator can be used for this purpose.<br><br>This lesson will cover:<br>
              - Implementing the <code>%in%</code> operator to evaluate two vectors<br>
-             - Distinguishing <code>%in%</code> from <code>==</code><br>
+             - Distinguishing <code>%in%</code> from <code>==</code> and other logical operators<br>
              - Using <code>any()</code> and <code>all()</code> functions<br><br>
          </details>

    4. [Reordering and matching](../lessons/09_reordering-to-match-datasets.md)
        <details>
          <summary><i>Click here for a preview of this lesson</i></summary>
-           <br>When you are working with vectors, sometimes you will want to rearrange the values within the vecotr.
+           <br>When working in R, sometimes you will want to rearrange values within a vector (row names or column names).
 The <code>match()</code> function can be very powerful for this task.<br><br>This lesson will cover:<br>
              - Maunually rearranging values within a vector<br>
              - Implementing the <code>match()</code> function to automatically rearrange the values within a vector<br><br>
          </details>